Officer says he assumed fellow cops were caring for Floyd

 Associated Press

 ST. PAUL, Minn.
-(AP) — A former Minneapolis police officer charged in George Floyd’s killing says he was relying on his fellow officers to care for Floyd’s medical needs as he controlled onlookers as police tried to arrest the Black man.
+(AP) — A former Minneapolis police officer charged in George Floyd’s killing testified Tuesday that he was relying on his fellow officers to care for Floyd’s medical needs while he controlled onlookers as police tried to arrest the Black man.

-Former Minneapolis Police Officer Tou Thao is one of three former officers charged in federal court with violating Floyd’s constitutional rights when Officer Derek Chauvin pressed his knee into Floyd’s neck for 9 1/2 minutes as the 46-year-old Black man was handcuffed, facedown on the street.
+Tou Thao is one of three former officers charged in federal court with violating Floyd’s constitutional rights when Officer Derek Chauvin pressed his knee into Floyd’s neck for 9 1/2 minutes as the 46-year-old man was handcuffed, facedown on the street.

-Thao held back bystanders.
-J. Alexander Kueng knelt on Floyd’s back and Thomas Lane held his legs.
+Thao held back bystanders, while J. Alexander Kueng knelt on Floyd’s back and Thomas Lane held his legs.
+Kung and Lane also plan to testify.

-Thao took the stand Tuesday as the fired officers began presenting their defense.
-He said he took a “crowd control” position on the roadway, to serve as a “a human traffic cone” to keep traffic away from the other officers.
+Thao said that when he and Chauvin arrived, the other officers were struggling with Floyd.
+He said he took a position on the roadway to serve as “a human traffic cone” to keep traffic away from the other officers.

+Thao said he heard onlookers becoming more anxious about Floyd’s condition and calling on officers to check his pulse.
+But he said his role was crowd control; there were about 15 bystanders.

+Thao’s attorney, Robert Paule, asked Thao whether he saw any officers roll Floyd over and perform CPR.
+He said he did not, and presumed that meant Floyd was breathing.

 Defense attorneys are seeking to show that the Minneapolis Police Department provided inadequate training and taught cadets to obey superiors.
 Chauvin, who was convicted of state murder and manslaughter charges last year, was the most senior officer at the scene.

+Thao testified that he was taught that it sometimes was OK to use neck restraints to help handcuff someone.

-Thao also testified that recruits were taught to address superiors by saying, “Yes sir, no sir,” or “Yes ma’am, no ma’am.”
+He also said recruits were taught to address superiors by saying, “Yes sir, no sir,” or “Yes ma’am, no ma’am.”

-The prosecution rested its case Monday after calling to the stand doctors, police officers and bystanders, including the teenager who recorded widely seen video of the killing.

-Darnella Frazier, who was 16 when Floyd was killed, was the last witness to testify for the prosecution.
-Frazier, who was given a special citation by the Pulitzer Prizes for her video of the killing, said she knew Floyd needed medical care when he became unresponsive.

 Lane, who is white; Kueng, who is Black; and Thao, who is Hmong American, also face a separate state trial in June on charges alleging that they aided and abetted murder and manslaughter.